-To get Prior Approval, you or your Network Provider must provide supporting clinical documentation to BCBSVT.
+To get Prior Approval, you or your Network Provider must provide supporting clinical documentation to Blue Cross.
 When receiving care from an Out-of-Network Provider, it is your responsibility to get Prior Approval.
-Forms are available on BCBSVT's website at www.bcbsvt.com/priorapproval.
+Forms are available on Blue Cross's website at www.bluecrossvt.org/members/member-forms.
 You may also get them by calling customer service at the number on the back of your ID card.

 Any Provider may help you fill out the form and give you other information you need to submit your request.
-The medical staff at BCBSVT will review the form and respond in writing to you and your Provider.
+The medical staff at Blue Cross will review the form and respond in writing to you and your Provider.
 If the request for Prior Approval is denied, you may appeal this decision by following the steps outlined in Chapter Four, Claims.